ForumHelpSearchMy ProfileSite InfoGuests InfoRepertoireLinks

 Reviews

-I am afraid that I don't receive more than the occasional book from publishers, the few works that I do get are for the magazine Kingpin, and that does not amount to too much.
-As for buying books, I very rarely bother!
-However, I have been helped by Michael Stevenson who writes reviews for NZ Chess, and if any other reader does have any strong views about any books, please share them with me at johnwatson@chesspublishing.com, and if they are not likely to get me into any trouble with the author, I might quote them here!
+I am afraid that we don't receive more than the occasional book from publishers, and as for buying books, I very rarely bother!
+However, I have been helped by Michael Stevenson who writes reviews for NZ Chess, and if any other reader does have any strong views about any books, please share them with me here, and if they are not likely to get me into any trouble with the author, I might quote them here!

 English